firefox-devtools/profiler/docs-developer/call-tree.md

 ## Merge subtree (prune subtree)

-The self time of an entire subtree is placed to the parent CallNode.
-In the case of merging CallNode C's subtree, CallNode B would go from having a self time of 0 seconds, to gaining 2 milliseconds of self time from the merged subtree.
+The self count of an entire subtree is placed to the parent CallNode.
+In the case of merging CallNode C's subtree, CallNode B would go from having a self count of 0 seconds, to gaining 2 milliseconds of self count from the merged subtree.

 ```
                   A:3,0                             A:3,0